×

 What is a typical expat home or apartment like in French Riviera?

 "A typical expat home or apartment in the French Riviera is likely to be a charming, well-maintained property with a blend of traditional and modern features.
 These homes often boast stunning views of the Mediterranean Sea or the surrounding hills and are situated in picturesque towns or villages.
 The living spaces are usually bright and airy, with high ceilings, large windows, and balconies or terraces to enjoy the beautiful weather and scenery.
 The interiors are often tastefully decorated, with a mix of contemporary and classic French furnishings, and may include fully-equipped kitchens, spacious bedrooms, and comfortable living areas.
 Many expat homes in the French Riviera also have access to shared or private outdoor spaces, such as gardens, swimming pools, or courtyards, which are perfect for relaxing and entertaining guests.
-Additionally, these properties are typically located close to local amenities, such as shops, restaurants, and public transportation, making it convenient for expats to explore and enjoy their new surroundings," said one expat in French Riviera.
+Additionally, these properties are typically located close to local amenities, such as shops, restaurants, and public transportation, making it convenient for expats to explore and enjoy their new surroundings," said one expat who made the move to French Riviera.

 What is the average cost of housing in French Riviera?